Unsure of what you should eat before or after a heavy workout? We reached out to a registered dietitian for her advice…

 - Peanut butter

 In addition to eating a sensible amount of carbs and protein before a workout, you also want to stay hydrated to avoid dehydration, which can cause muscle cramps.
-You can easily tell if you are hydrated by checking the colour of your urine.
-If your urine looks pale yellow, like the colour of lemonade, you are hydrated.
-On the other hand, if it looks more of a dark yellow, like the colour of apple juice, you may be dehydrated.

 There are a number of options to stay hydrated during exercise, but water is the best choice.
-If you are going to exercise for more than one hour, going for an intense workout, and/or going to engage exercise in a hot and humid environment, you may opt for a sports drink.
+If you are going to exercise for more than one hour, going for an intense workout, and/or going to do exercise in a hot and humid environment, you may opt for a sports drink.

-While staying hydrated before and during a workout is important, you do not want to over hydrate either.
+While staying hydrated before and during a workout is important, you do not want to over-hydrate either.
 Drinking too much before or during exercise can lead to low sodium levels, also known as hyponatremia.
 Symptoms of low sodium levels include swollen hands and feet, and weight gain during exercise.

 After a workout: